 After defining two projections of the marker, on the remaining images of this component, there will already be a gray flag that suggests the marker projection location, so you just need to pin it on a couple of additional images (click on the gray flag and drag to the proper location - the projection will be then highlighted with the green flag).

 After placing the desired number of markers double-click on the second component in the Workspace pane to make it active, and repeat the marker placement operation, using the existing marker selection from the Place Marker submenu of the Photo view context menu.
 Make sure that the same marker is used for the same real object feature that is seen on both components.

-After all the components are aligned, select them in the Workspace pane and then use the Merge Components command from the context menu.
+Select Components in the Workspace pane and then use the Merge Components command from the context menu: